viragtripathi/cockroach-collections/scripts/python-loader/README.md

 - **Error: "Not a gzip file":** Ensure that the file being loaded is correctly formatted and not corrupted.
 - **Slow Data Loading:** Try adjusting the `batch_size` and `num_threads` in the configuration file for better performance.

+🦺 To exit the virtual environment: Run `deactivate`.

+🦺 To delete the virtual environment: Run `rm -rf myenv`.